basho/riak_kv/docs/NextGenREPL.md

 ## Replication History

-Replication in Riak has an interesting history, going through multiple periods of reinvention, whilst being hidden from public view as a closed-source add-on for many years.
+Replication in Riak has an interesting history, going through multiple stages of reinvention, whilst being hidden from public view as a closed-source add-on for many years.
 The code is now open-source, and the [`riak_repl`](https://github.com/basho/riak_repl) codebase amounts to over 22K lines of code, which can be run in multiple different modes of operation.
 There are many ways in which you can configure replication, but all methods have hidden caveats and non-functional challenges.

 In its most up-to-date incarnation, prior to the end of Basho, the final implementation of MDC replication involved: